Frequently Asked Questions

 What is the commitment?

 The commitment is one hour a week at a time you are available.
 Because the sessions are done online, there is no need for travel time and it is a great way to volunteer and give to the community while not wasting a lot of precious time.
 Some volunteers meet with their families only on weekends.
-You can control the schedule.
+You can control the schedule and we seek to match you with a child who is able to meet at the same time.
 Of course, if you love the program, you can be a volunteer to more than one child.
 Because transitioning peer volunteers can be hard and is an emotional and time investment for the family and child, we ask that you commit to volunteering for at least a semester.
 We hope that once you build a relationship with your child, you will want to stay on.
+Therefore, we ask that you sign up only if you think you can commit to providing tutoring for a minimum of 6 months (excluding holidays).

 Do I have to have experience?

 Although many of our volunteers have experience, it is not absolutely necessary.
-We will help onboard you and the critical skillsets you need is patience, kindness and compassion.
+We will help onboard and train you and the critical skillsets you need is patience, kindness and compassion.

 What if I have a conflict or change in schedule?